bbros-dev/dockcross/README.rst

 Initiative compatible container images) and the target runtime system is Linux x86_x64 / amd64.

-`dockcross` is used to build binaries for many different platforms.
+`ocix` is used to build binaries for many different platforms.
-`dockcross` performs a cross compilation where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system varies.
+`ocix` performs a cross compilation where the host build system is a Linux x86_64 / amd64 container image (so that it can be used for building binaries on any system which can run Open Container Initiative compatible container images) and the target runtime system varies.